• Skip to primary navigation

 I loved it and kept it but didn't put it up in my new home for jewelry.
 If you want to know how I made it, make sure to take a look at the jewelry display organizer post.

-But back to my little dudes.
+But back to my little air.
 I was trying to add some plants to my bathroom and I wanted to use my chicken wire jewelry organizer.
 So, one day the idea came to me!
 I hung up the frame and poked in a few of my air plants.

 Reader Interactions